Endmor/Juno-Weather.com-version/README.md

 it currently only displays the hi point for the day becouse adding <tmp> in RegExp to display the current temperature breaks the icons and conditions from displaying anything

-dark weather icnos dont show up
+dark weather icons dont show up